zleman1593/Handwriting-CAPTCHA_Neural-Network--Feed-Forward---k-nearest-Neighbors-Radial-Basis-Function/README.md

 // NOTES: To run these networks we had to pass the argument " -Xmx3000M"  to the java virtual machine to increase heap memory allocation.
 // This code requires that the newest Java Runtime environment is installed.
-Fatal bugs in older runtimes will prevent the networka from functioning.
+Fatal bugs in older runtimes will prevent the networks from functioning.
 //When testing Captchas if you get a, cannot find file error, either add or remove the "src/" before all file paths in the CAPTCHA loading method.